Don Gordon (actor): Career

 Gordon's television successes began with a starring role in the 1960–1961 syndicated series The Blue Angels, based on the elite precision flight demonstration pilots of the United States Navy Blue Angels.
 In 1962, Gordon was nominated for a Primetime Emmy Award for his role as Joey Tassili on CBS's legal drama, The Defenders, starring E.G. Marshall.
 During 1977–1978, he co-starred in the television show Lucan, and he played Harry in the CBS drama The Contender (1980).

 Later career

 Gordon's last credited film work was the 2005 documentary, Steve McQueen – The Essence of Cool.
 Gordon was interviewed along with several others who had worked with McQueen, with whom he was a close friend and colleague.

 Personal life

 On February 18, 1948, Gordon (aged 21) married actress Helen Westcott (aged 20) in Oxnard, California.
 They divorced in 1953.
+Gordon was married to actress Nita Talbot from 1954 to 1958.
 He married actress Bek Nelson on December 31, 1959, in Los Angeles.
 They adopted a daughter, Gabrielle, in 1966, and they divorced on May 23, 1979.

-Gordon died at Cedars-Sinai Medical Center in Los Angeles on April 24, 2017, aged 90, survived by his wife, Denise, and his daughter, Gabrielle, from a previous marriage.
+Gordon died at Cedars-Sinai Medical Center in Los Angeles on April 24, 2017, aged 90, survived by his wife, Denise, and his daughter, Gabrielle.
 He was diagnosed with cancer shortly before his death.